-The age of majority is 18 in most states in the U.S. Kids under 18 are allowed to work for pay but they aren’t allowed to open an account with a financial institution unless an adult over 18 is either a joint owner or a custodian.
+The age of majority is 18 in most states in the U.S. Kids under 18 are allowed to work for pay but they aren’t allowed to open an account with a financial institution unless an adult is either a joint owner or a custodian.
 This is because kids under 18 can’t legally sign a contract and agree to the terms.

 When a kid works for pay, the kid is eligible to contribute to a Roth IRA based on their earnings, up to the kid’s income from their job or the annual Roth IRA contribution limit, whichever is less.

 The money doesn’t have to literally come from the kid.
 If the kid spent their money on something else, a parent can open a Roth IRA for the kid and fund the Roth IRA with the parent’s money.
 It’ll be the same as the kid contributed their income to the Roth IRA and the parent gave the kid money to spend on something else.

 However, an IRA by definition has only one owner; there’s no joint IRA.
 Because the kid under 18 can’t open the account themselves, an adult has to do it as the custodian.
 This type of account is called a custodial Roth IRA.
 The kid is the owner.
 The adult is the custodian.
 When the kid becomes an adult, the account turns into a regular Roth IRA.

 A custodial Roth IRA is different from a UGMA/UTMA account.
 Earnings in a custodial Roth IRA are tax free.
 Earnings in a UGMA/UTMA account are still taxable.
 But funding a custodial IRA has an upper limit up to lesser of the kid’s work income or the annual contribution limit.
 If the kid doesn’t work for pay, you can’t fund a custodial Roth IRA.
 A UGMA/UTMA account doesn’t have such limit.

 Vanguard, Fidelity, and Schwab all offer custodial Roth IRAs.